austinhuang0131/austinhuang0131.github.io/advertising.md

 <meta name="og:description" content="Need people for your Discord server?
 Need guilds for your Discord bots?
 Then this page is for YOU to achieve your goal!">
 <meta name="description" content="Need people for your Discord server?
 Need guilds for your Discord bots?
 Then this page is for YOU achieve your goal!">

-**August 6, 2018: IMPORTANT!!!
-PLEASE READ THE FOLLOWING!!!**

-On August 3, 2018, Twitter user [@h0nda1337](https://twitter.com/h0nda1337) scraped Discord.me and obtained data on **users and list of Discord.me-listed servers they're part of**.
-Although his lookup tool has been taken down by Discord, other people have retrieved the database and proceeded to publicize it.
-As a result, not only raiding activity increased, our privacy is also undermined.

-Discord.me has dealt with this situation appriopriately, which should be applauded of.
-They have released Bot Check mode which adds a layer of security over your listing on the website. **It is, however, not enabled by default.
-As such, I'd like to recommend all users to enable the option immediately by editing your server from its dashboard.**

-Efforts are being made to stop such actions.
-If you are raided due to this incident, or you spotted another userbot using the database OR scraping to make a new database, please [contact me](https://discord.gg/013MqTM1p1qm52VcZ).

----

 <!--
 <p align="right"><small>Sponsored by:</small><br />
 <a href="https://discord.center/?a=cod4xXUltltp"><img src="https://cdn.discordapp.com/attachments/443377744143974420/443405967254618123/dcad.png" alt="Sponsored by Discord.Center" width="400" align="right" /></a></p>